ESIPFed/data-help-desk/docs/for_volunteers/user_interaction/user_interaction.md

 # User Interaction Overview

-The amount of time a user interacts with a help desk can vary depending on the complexity of their question, the type of issue they're experiencing, and the level of support required.
+The amount of time a user interacts with a help desk and the level of detail required for answers can vary depending on the complexity of their question, the type of issue they're experiencing, and the level of support required.

 ## Average user interaction time